TeamSchmovin/Stereoscopy-Mapping-Math/point_detection.md

+# The Math of Point Detection

+## Outline

-# Edge Detection Basics
+1. Edge Detection
+2. Edge Parsing
+3. Edge Matching
+4. Depth Calculation

-## Canny Edge Detection
+## Edge Detection Basics

-- Convert the image to grayscale
-- Reduce noise
-  - As the edge detection that using derivatices is sensetive to noise, we reduce it
+While there are many methods of edge detection that already exist, and this may correlate heavily with an existing algorithm, this is completely from scratch.

 To do this we calculate total color difference at pixel differences.
 For this we will use R, G, and B